AdobeDocs/id-service.fr-FR/help/library/get-set/getcustomerids.md

 # getCustomerIDs{#getcustomerids}

-getCustomerIDs renvoie les ID d’un client définis par le service Experience Cloud Identity.
+getCustomerIDs renvoie les ID d’un client définis par le service d’identités d’Experience Cloud.

 <!--
 Is there anything else we can say about this??